 In response to this need, Sno-Isle Libraries Foundation established an ongoing scholarship in 2009.
-The application process is open to all Sno-Isle Libraries staff wishing to further their education and obtain a Master's degree in library and information science.
+The application process is open to all Sno-Isle Libraries staff wishing to further their education and obtain a Master's degree in library and information science (MLIS).
 Applicants must meet set criteria and go through an interview process.
-Since its inception, five scholarships have been awarded to Sno-Isle staff.
+Since its inception, six scholarships have been awarded to Sno-Isle staff.

 Sno-Isle Libraries Foundation is proud to assist these dedicated professionals in fulfilling their dream of becoming a librarian.

 Sno-Isle Libraries Foundation is a public, tax-exempt 501(c)(3) organization registered with

 the United States Internal Revenue Service and the Washington State Secretary of State.